 The star of these tasty tacos is the Sweet and Spicy BBQ sauce … it is simply amazing.
 You will definitely be licking your fingers and everything else this mouthwatering sauce touches.
 And the best part is that it couldn’t be easier to make!

 My secret ingredient?
-A package of KC Masterpiece® BBQ Sauce Mix & Dry Rub that I picked up in the condiment aisle of my local Kroger!
+A package of KC Masterpiece® BBQ Sauce Mix & Dry Rub!
 I love how versatile this mix is.
 You can use it to make barbeque sauce, dry rubs, marinades, dinner sauces, and even dips.

 KC Masterpiece Dry Mix is completely new and comes in two flavors, Original and Sweet Honey.
 If you’ve ever wanted to make your own barbeque sauce, but weren’t sure where to start, you need to try it.